Research

 Working Papers

-1. Casey F. Breen and Nathan Seltzer.
-“The Unpredictability of Individual-level Longevity.”
+2. Casey F. Breen and Nathan Seltzer.
+“Demographic Perspectives on Predicting Individual-level Mortality.”
 Abstract

 Publications